benjamincrozat/content/posts/laravel-best-practices.md

 ### Keep packages up to date

-Access to dozens of packages from the official Laravel ecosystem as well as thousands of community packages is what makes our job easier.
+Access to dozens of packages from the official Laravel ecosystem as well as thousands of community packages are what make our job easier.

 But **the more packages you use, the more points of failure** you can be subject to.